adaptyteam/adapty-docs/versioned_docs/version-3.0/add-paywall-locale-in-adapty-paywall-builder.md

-2. Click the **Add locale** button, and select all languages you want to have in your app.
+2. In the **Add Localization** window, select all languages you want to have in your app.

 <Zoom>
   <img src={require('./img/4abdb84-add_locale.webp').default}
   style={{